 a bodice and belt.

 Secular music’s main difference from sacred music is that it often has accompanying instruments.
 This was not always the case; some performances entailed simply singing the troubadour poetry unaccompanied.
 For the most part, though, troubadour and trouvere songs were accompanied.

 Secular music of the Middle Ages is still considered monophonic even though it was accompanied by instruments.

 Accompanied music is polyphonic, technically, but the medieval instrumentalists usually just played drones or a variant on the melody.
 The ensemble accompanying the troubadours and trouveres executed a sort of pseudo polyphony: whereby the instruments accompany, but do not depart too far from the melodic source material.

 Some of the instruments used to create this texture were the viol, the transverse flute, the shawm, the pipe and tabor, and more.
-The viol is the ancestor to the violin, the transverse flute was similar to a modern flute, the shawm was a double reed instrument like a modern bassoon, and the pipe and tabor was really two instruments–a drum and a flute
+The viol is the ancestor to the violin, the transverse flute was like a modern flute, the shawm was a double reed instrument like a modern bassoon, and the pipe and tabor was really two instruments—a drum and a flute